liuxiaocong/fiscalyeardetail/frontend/forest-interview-template/src/pages/FiscalYearDetailPage/README.md

 - Use webpack alis to optimize `import` style, currently i put all relative code in `src/pages/FiscalYearDetailPage` for easy to review code

 - Use `React.memo`, `React.useCallback` to optimize render

+- Use `useRequest` hook instead of set loading